autumnyard/LudumDare39/README.md

 - There are X levels.
   - If you die you continue in the one you died, with the timer still counting.
   - If you finish the game, the level counter resets.
+- Vaporwave aesthetics.
+  - Will sample some neat tunes for the music, and apply heavy reverbs, delays and cutoffs.
+  - Will use heavily delayed cuts from those songs as sfx.
+  - Heavy usage of tweens.
+Tweens abound!
+  - Saturated colors, mostly pink and blue.

 ### Input
 - Move: Arrow keys or WASD.